cbos/cbos.github.io/content/posts/20240302-grafana-scenes-development-tips/index.md

 Before creating your own app, there are a number of things you can do upfront even before you actually start.

 ## 1) Start exploring the scenes demo app
-Grafana Scenes code is available on Github: https://github.com/grafana/scenes
+Grafana Scenes code is available on GitHub: https://github.com/grafana/scenes
 In that repository there is a demo app available demonstrating a number of features.
 To be able to run the demo app, you need `node`, `yarn` and `docker`, but that is also what you need for you app as soon as you start developing your own app.